 MAKING SPACE FOR CONVERSATIONS THAT MATTER

-Both in the educational sector and beyond, affinity groups can be an essential part of creating an environment where diversity is supported and valued.
+Affinity groups and DEIJ training can be an essential part of creating environments where diversity is supported and valued.

 Yet, without having experience with and knowledge about how to run affinity groups or a solid understanding of social justice concepts, it can feel daunting to get these conversations started.